EloraHob/naynayiskoot-projects/main-site/src/app/pic-of-the-day/notes.md

 I could stick with Cloudflare, which is known to be beginner-friendly.
 Might present problems later if I decide to integrate AWS later.

 I'm going to stick with AWS S3 and CloudFront for this project.
 I'm not in a rush to get this project set up, and using AWS would be industry relevant and look better on a resume.

+## Implementation & Logic

+I have the image collection set up so that each image is given a numeric name.
+Currently, there are 20 images in the collection, but this figure is expected to grow as more images are uploaded.

+math.rand() could be used to randomly select a number between 1 and [folderSize / 2]